 - 8.8.1.
-Concerns about a child or a disclosure should be discussed with the DSL who will help decide whether a referral to children's social care, early help or other support is appropriate. - 8.8.2.
+Concerns about a child or a disclosure should be discussed with the DSL who will help decide whether a referral to MASH, Early Help or other support is appropriate.
+A MASH referral must always be made where there is a concern about the safety of a child or young person.
+The Early Help Co-ordination Hubs will support all Surrey agencies in a range of issues such as: poor family physical or mental health, pupil absence from school and financial exclusion. - 8.8.2.
 If a referral is needed then the DSL should make it.
 However, anyone can make a referral and if for any reason a staff member thinks a referral is appropriate and one hasn't been made they can and should consider making a referral themselves. - 8.8.3.
 The child (subject to their age and understanding) and the parents will be told that a referral is being made, unless to do so would increase the risk to the child. - 8.8.4.
-If after a referral the child's situation does not appear to be improving the designated safeguarding lead (or the person that made the referral) should press for re-consideration to ensure their concerns have been addressed, and most importantly the child's situation improves. - 8.8.5.
+If after a referral the child's situation does not appear to be improving the designated safeguarding lead (or the person that made the referral) should press for re-consideration to ensure their concerns have been addressed, and most importantly the child's situation improves.

+8.8.5.
 If a child is in immediate danger or is at risk of harm a referral should be made to children's social care and/or the police immediately.
 Anybody can make a referral.